Cherreads

 The king stared at his son.

-At the damage.
+At the destruction.

 At the impossible power that had just saved the child's life.